Your marketing funnel isn't broken. Your brand is sick.

 Does your LinkedIn presence look like a corporate bank, your Instagram look like a chaotic startup, and your sales deck look like 1999?

-This is a failure of your brand voice consistency guide.
-You are confusing the market by showing up as three different people.
-Often, this stems from an undecided architecture strategy—are you a branded house vs house of brands?
+That's a brand voice consistency failure.
+You're confusing the market by showing up as three different people.
+Often, this stems from an undecided architecture strategy.
+Are you a branded house or a house of brands?
 If you don't know, your customer definitely doesn't.

 Flag 4: Your Team Can't Explain What You Do

-We run a simple test: Ask five salespeople to pitch the company in one sentence.
-If we get five different answers, you have failed the brand audit questionnaire for stakeholders.
+Simple test.
+Ask five salespeople to pitch the company in one sentence.
+Five different answers means you've failed the stakeholder alignment test.

 Flag 5: You're Targeting "Everyone" (And Reaching No One)

-B2B brands often strip all emotion out of their marketing in an attempt to look "professional."
-This is a fatal error.
+B2B brands often strip all emotion out of their marketing trying to look "professional."
+Fatal error.

-You are failing to climb the brand resonance pyramid.
-You are stuck at the bottom (features), ignoring the emotional branding triggers for B2B—fear of failure, desire for status, and the need for safety.
-If you try to be the safe choice for everyone, you become the exciting choice for no one.
+You're stuck at the bottom of the brand resonance pyramid (features), ignoring the emotional triggers that actually drive B2B decisions: fear of failure, desire for status, need for safety.
+Try to be the safe choice for everyone and you become the exciting choice for no one.

 Flag 6: Post-Merger Identity Crisis

-Did you acquire a company, or get acquired, and now your digital presence is a mashup of two different logos and color palettes?
+Acquired a company?
+Got acquired?
+Now your digital presence is a mashup of two logos and color palettes?

-Brand architecture frameworks for mergers are critical here.
-If you don't integrate quickly, you confuse legacy customers from both sides.
-This isn't just a design fix; it requires brand revitalization strategy steps to unify two cultures into one narrative.
+Brand architecture after a merger is make-or-break.
+Don't integrate quickly and you confuse legacy customers from both sides.
+This isn't just a design fix.
+It requires a brand revitalization strategy to unify two cultures into one narrative.
 1 + 1 must equal 3, not 0.

 Flag 7: The "FOMO" Is Gone

-When the fear of missing out marketing psychology evaporates, you become a commodity.
+When the fear of missing out evaporates, you become a commodity.
 Clients leave for a cheaper option because they don't value the relationship.
-Your customer lifetime value calculation will confirm this: people are treating you like a utility, not a partner.
+Your customer lifetime value numbers will confirm it: people are treating you like a utility, not a partner.

 The Prescription

-Don't fall for common conversion rate optimization mistakes like changing button text when the entire message is wrong.
-Start with a real brand diagnosis vs brand audit.
+Don't make the mistake of changing button text when the entire message is wrong.
+Start with a real brand diagnosis, not a surface-level audit.

 Once you've identified the problem, the next step is action.
 Read The Third Path to understand the philosophy behind brand + performance.
 Then see how we turn a Dead Website into a Revenue Engine.
 If you're still relying on generic messaging, you're suffering from The Death of Generic Marketing.